 The indoor pollutants that affect health are formaldehyde, Volatile Organic Compounds (benzene and trichloroethylene or TCE), airborne biological pollutants, carbon monoxide and nitrogen oxides, pesticides and disinfectants (phenols), and radon.
-These pollutants contribute to ‘sick building syndrome’, which causes symptoms ranging from allergies, headaches and fatigue through to nervous-system disorders, cancer and death.
+These pollutants contribute to ‘sick building syndrome’, which causes symptoms ranging from allergies, headaches, and fatigue to nervous-system disorders, cancer, and death.

 Through studies conducted by NASA, scientists have identified 50 houseplants that remove many of the pollutants and gases mentioned above.
 Dr. B. C. Wolverton rated these plants for removing chemical vapors, ease of growth, resistance to insect problems, and transpiration (the amount of water they expire into the air).

 Adding plants is both healthy and adds a warm touch to your surroundings!
 I don’t have the greenest thumb (not by a long stretch).
-The rubber plant, fern and areca palm have been easy to maintain and don’t require much fuss, and don’t wilt if you forget them occasionally 🙂
+The rubber plant, fern, and areca palm have been easy to maintain don’t require much fuss, and don’t wilt if you forget them occasionally 🙂

 Also called the “Lady Palm”, this durable palm species adapts well to most interiors.
-The Rhapis are some of the easiest palms to grow, but each species has its own particular environment and culture requirements.
+The Rhapis are some of the easiest palms to grow, but each species has its own particular environment and cultural requirements.
 The “Lady Palm” grows slowly, but can grow to more than 14′ in height with broad clumps often having a diameter as wide as their height.
+Create Cleaner Air

 Grows very well indoors, preferring semi-sun lighting.
 Avoid direct sunlight, especially in summer.
 Young plants may need to be supported by a stake.
 The Ficus grows to 8’ with a spread of 5’.
 Wear gloves when pruning, as the milky sap may irritate the skin.
 Water thoroughly when in active growth, then allow the soil to become fairly dry before watering again.
 In winter keep slightly moist.